 5. Click on Customer Balance Detail.

-6. Click on the line which holds the record for the bounced check.
+6. Click on the line that holds the record for the bounced check.

-7. Remove the invoice which was paid for by the bounced check and replace it with the reversing journal entry.
+7. Remove the invoice that was paid for by the bounced check and replace it with the reversing journal entry.

 8. Click on Save & Close.